-Margaret Mullett, chairperson of the Irish Haemochromatosis Association, has had two knee replacement operations – one in June 2012 and one in September 2013.
-While it took a bit longer than she expected to recover from the first operation, she is very relieved to be pain free and can now enjoy 45-minute walks “round the block” near her Dodder home.
+Margaret Mullett, the chairperson of the Irish Haemochromatosis Association, has had two knee replacement operations – one in June 2012 and one in September 2013.
+While it took a bit longer than she expected to recover from the first operation, she is very relieved to be pain-free and can now enjoy 45-minute walks “around the block” near her Dodder home.

 Margaret decided to have her knees done because of pain and mobility problems due to arthritis and osteoporosis.

 “My left knee troubled me first,” she says.